yangeorget/nucs/docs/source/reference.rst

    :type not_entailed_propagators_stack: NDArray
    :param dom_update_stack: a stack of domain updates (domain index and bound)
    :type dom_update_stack: NDArray
-   :param stacks_height: the height of the 3 previous stacks
+   :param stacks_top: the height of the stacks as a Numpy array
-   :type stacks_height: NDArray
+   :type stacks_top: NDArray
    :param triggered_propagators: the Numpy array of triggered propagators
    :type triggered_propagators: NDArray
    :param compute_domains_addrs: the addresses of the compute_domains functions